Cohen-Or/cohen-or.github.io/posts/rsaa1.md

 Another challenge, that in a way is here to stay, is the delay of forecasts evident by several bear regime forecasts that lagged significant drops; for example during the 2015-2016 market selloff for LargeCaps as result of Brexit, the Greek debt default and the Chinese stock market turmoil.
 Still, until we find that crystal ball, this model proves significantly better than the buy-and-hold strategy.

 ![Performance benchmarks](/images/rsaa4.png)
+Source: [1]
 Note: A one-way transaction cost of 5 basis points was applied.

 ## Midpoint Conclusion
 It stands out from comparing the outcomes of the JM-XGB model with the simple 0/1 strategy that market regime forecasts are financially significant.
 More specifically, the lower maximum drawdown across all asset classes prove its ability to mitigate the downside risk.